hugobarragon/php-InvID/README.md

 # php-adminpanel
-PHP admin dashboard to control and manage RFID TAGS
+PHP admin panel to control and manage RFID TAGS